mike-yuhang-wu/mike-yuhang-wu.github.io/projects/tag-text-game.md

 Wanna play another round?
 ```

-If you take a look at the <a href="https://github.com/mike-yuhang-wu/tag-text-game">source code</a>, you will find some game settings you can modify at the top of file`tag.py`.
+If you take a look at the <a href="https://github.com/mike-yuhang-wu/tag-text-game">source code</a>, you will find some game settings you can modify at the top of the file `tag.py`.
 The above gameplay was done under the following setting:

 ```
 class Configuration: